johnathanvman/F6/index.md

 					}
 					Entrys = []
 						if(map[party.y][party.x].units[0].willing && Math.random()<.2 && map[party.y][party.x].units[0].Vanilla){
-							unit(100).CPle = Math.round(unit(100).MPle - 3 - (Math.random()*4))
+							unit(100).CPle = Math.round(unit(100).MPle - 1 - (Math.random()*2))
 								Entrys.push(NPCstring+" AMAP, and we walk inside.
 We're greeted by  AHOS.
 With a naughty grin she asks if anyone need a bite!")
 								Entrys.push(NPCstring+" AMAP, and we walk inside.
 We're greeted by  AHOS.
 While playing with her breasts she says we look hungry!")
 								Entrys.push(NPCstring+" AMAP, and we walk inside.
 We're greeted by  AHOS.
 She shakes her tush at us and asks if she looks tasty!")
 								Entrys.push(NPCstring+" AMAP, and we walk inside.
 We're greeted by  AHOS.
-While looking at us, she takes a meaty grip of her behind and says she's all ours!")
+While looking at us, she takes a meaty grip of her behind and offers herself to us!")
 						}else if(map[party.y][party.x].units[0].Positive){
 							Entrys.push(NPCstring+" AMAP, and we walk inside.
 We're greeted by  AHOS "+choose(["cleaning up her home.","chopping up some carrots.","washing some dishes."," sweeping the floor."]))
 						}else if(map[party.y][party.x].units[0].Negative){
 							Entrys.push(NPCstring+" AMAP, and we walk inside.
 A "+choose(["sleeping ","snoring ","napping ","snoozing "])+"TAG suddenly wakes, and looks at us"+choose([" with groggy eyes"," surprised"," while still half asleep"])+".
-She stands and stretches her arms, and doesn't seem too upset to have been woken up.")
+She stands and stretches her arms.
+She doesn't seem too upset to have been woken up.")
 						}else if(map[party.y][party.x].units[0].Funny){
 							if(map[party.y][party.x].units[0].willing){
 							Entrys.push(NPCstring+" AMAP, and we walk inside.
 We're greeted by  AHOS "+choose(["covered in paint next to a detailed portrait of a "+String(unit(Math.floor(Math.random()*(party.units.length-1))+1).Tags[0]).toLowerCase()+".","drawing on a sketchpad.","painting a picture on a canvas.","reading a book on a couch."]))